-- Parents bring their children to school no earlier than 8:00am. - During the current Covid-19 pandemic, all children are to be dropped off and collected from the Key Stage 2 door on the middle road.
-A member of staff will be on duty at the door to meet pupils who will be directed to their classrooms where they will be supervised. - At the end of the school day the children will currently be dismissed via classes from the Key Stage 2 door on the middle road.
-Parents asked to adhere to social distancing guidelines either waiting alongside the walkway or in their vehicle. - Parents are not to enter the school building to pick up their child.
+- On Tuesday, Wednesday and Thursday wet weather dismissal will go from the usual KS2 doors to the middle road, as per the dry weather routine, due to the staggered finish (optional CCAs for KS2). - Parents are not to enter the school building to pick up their child.
 Should a parent or child need to enter the building to assist their child in going to their classroom, or for any other reason, they must ensure a member of staff is aware of this. - Any children still awaiting pick-up after 4:15pm will be sent to after-school care which will incur an additional cost.
 Children who are not picked up at 5:30pm are escorted to the main reception and will be supervised until they are collected.